An Interview with Søren Kelstrup, the Ambassador of Denmark to the Czech Republic

 And there will be different interests.
 If we take the green transition, my country has one approach, other countries will have other approaches.
 But if we all chip in, we will find the necessary compromises and the necessary way forward.

-SK: I think the skills of a diplomat is, first and foremost, curiosity and interest in substance and respect for other people, for other views on the world, and the skill to be able to communicate about difficult issues also.
+SK: I think the skills of a diplomat [are], first and foremost, curiosity and interest in substance and respect for other people, for other views on the world, and the skill to be able to communicate about difficult issues also.
 Diplomats are, by definition, people who can talk together even though they come from very different views.
 It’s very rare that you cut diplomatic relations–even countries with big disagreements, like my own country and Russia right now, maintain diplomatic relations in order to be able to talk together.

 I have a colleague from the Danish ministry in Moscow, and there’s also a Russian ambassador in Denmark.
 We are certainly not agreeing on very much these days.
 But nevertheless, I think an [important] skill is also to be able to talk with your enemies, so to say, or your adversaries, about very difficult topics.